quadrismegistus/slingshot/README.rst

    >>

-Type either the appropriate # (if available [rn only for Python]), or the name of the function that is the “stone.”
+Type either the appropriate # (if available [rn only for Python]), or the name of the function that is the “\ **stone**.”
 The stone is the function inside the code, or sling, that is to be slingshot onto the texts.
 Its only required argument is an absolute path to a text file: this function will take that path, load the text, and return some data, any data.
 The data will then be collected together at the end.

 But which texts should we slingshot this function at?
 We now need to select a list of filepaths.